razorrusty/templ8/README.md

 $keywords = array('THISKEYWORD' => 'This value will be displayed');
 ```

-THISKEYWORD will be usable in your HTML markup as [TPL8_THISKEYWORD].
+THISKEYWORD will be usable in your HTML markup as [@THISKEYWORD].

 ### Load the Template
 You can either load your markup from a file or by passing in a string from memory.